Jesusjeco/Jeco-Wordpress-Shell/readme.md

 ```

 ## Next steps for the future
-My plan is to optimize this theme structure and make it Woocommerce vailable, to also have basic blocks that uses the Woocommerce API in order to let all the tools available for developers to only work in the HTML and CSS of the Woocommerce pages, and let all the other functionalities ready to go, such as Purchase Cart and Payment integrations
+My plan is to optimize this theme structure and make it Woocommerce available, to also have basic blocks that uses the Woocommerce API in order to let all the tools available for developers to only work in the HTML and CSS of the Woocommerce pages, and let all the other functionalities ready to go, such as Purchase Cart and Payment integrations